Lion of Venice: Iconography and Popular Culture

-Ultimately, the image of the Lion appeared on the flag of the Venetian Republic, and it is also well known as Golden Lion in the form of the prizes introduced in 1949 at the Venice International Film Festival.
+Ultimately, the image of the Lion became a symbol of the Republic of Venice and appeared on its flag.
+Internationally, it is also well known in the form of the Golden Lion prize, introduced in 1949 at the Venice International Film Festival.

-American comedian Conan O'Brien used the Lion of Venice in a joke when doing a travel show in Italy with producer Jordan Schlansky.
-In a lampoon of Italian Cinema, the statue is shown with a leg broken off and replaced with an arm from a Barbie doll, while the title card shows (in Italian) "Terribly Restored Statue Productions."
-The title card with the broken statue serves as introduction to "Due Buffoni" (Two Buffoons), a black and white mock-Italian movie showing Conan and Jordan's adventures in Italy while a depressed Italian narrator describes how awful the mock-film and its two subjects are.
+The American comedian Conan O'Brien referenced the Lion of Venice in his travel special "Conan Without Borders: Italy" with producer Jordan Schlansky.
+In a lampoon of Italian Cinema, the statue is shown with a leg broken off and replaced with an arm from a Barbie doll, while the title card reads "Terribly Restored Statue Productions".
+The title card with the broken statue serves as introduction to "Due Buffoni" (Two Buffoons), a black and white mock-Italian movie showing O'Brien and Schlansky's adventures in Italy while a depressed Italian narrator describes how awful the mock-film and its two subjects are.